10 Best practices for Revit beginners

 6. Customize double click Revit Family shortcut

-You can customize the function of the double click of a #Family in the Options dialog.
+You can customize the function of the double click of a #Family in the Options dialogue.
 Under R>Options>User Interface the Double click options button is located.
 You can choose among edit family, edit type, or do nothing, while the best option is considered the Do nothing option.
-Now whenever you accidentally double click a Family, it won’t automatically open up the Edit Family window.
-Instead you’ll have to click the Edit Family button at the top toolbar ribbon.
+Now whenever you accidentally double-click a Family, it won’t automatically open up the Edit Family window.
+Instead, you’ll have to click the Edit Family button at the top toolbar ribbon.